zbliu98/GRAM-ODE/README.md

 ![whole model](figure3_v3.png)

-<b>An overview of the multi ODE-GNN block which consists of three ODE modules<b>, i.e., (a) global, (b) local, and (c) edge-based temporal dependencies as well as a new aggregation layer (d).
+<b>An overview of the multi ODE-GNN block which consists of three ODE modules</b>, i.e., (a) global, (b) local, and (c) edge-based temporal dependencies as well as a new aggregation layer (d).
 The inputs and outputs of the multi ODE-GNN block are displayed with H and H' blocks on the left and right sides of the diagram.
 The shared weights among different ODE modules are marked in green, and a constraint to limit the divergence of embeddings is marked in red.

 ## Run